active-logic/activelogic-cs/Doc/Reference/Decorators.md

 status s = Cooldown(0.1f)?[ Fire() ];
 ```

 In the above example *Task* (or *UTask*) manage the underlying data (the timestamp) on your behalf.
 This is convenient, but comes with small memory/performance overheads.
-You also cannot reset the decorator on its own (but you can reset all decorators associated with a task via its `Reset()` method).
+You also cannot reset the decorator on its own (but you can reset all decorators associated with a task Via its `Reset()` method).

 ## Explicit storage